bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-11-22-newsletter.md

   [covenants][topic covenants].

-  Moonsettler also [discussed][moonsettler other lnhance] on the mailing list other small potential tweaks to the LNHANCE proposal.
+  Moonsettler also [discussed][moonsettler other lnhance] on the mailing list other small potential tweaks to the LNHANCE proposal. {% assign timestamp="17:21" %}

 - **Covenants based on grinding rather than consensus changes:** Ethan Heilman [posted][heilman collider] to the Bitcoin-Dev mailing list the